- Philosophy majors, with their training in analytic and creative thinking, are in demand by the technology and business

 YouTube co-creator Brent Hurley spoke with the Converse Philosophy Club about his experience as a philosophy major and the applications he has found for philosophy in business and technology.

-The Philosophy department encourages study-travel and offers a variety of opportunities.
+The Philosophy department encourages study-travel and offers a variety of travel opportunities.
 Our students have traveled to Greece, Turkey, Eastern Europe, Spain, France and Italy.

 The remaining courses for the degree offer wide flexibility to accommodate individual student interests and to keep with the interdisciplinary spirit of the field.
 For instance, while all philosophy majors will become knowledgeable about basic philosophical topics and methods, you may choose to take more courses focused on modern philosophical trends, while another might focus on issues in social and political philosophy (e.g. race, gender, economics, biomedicine, etc.).